dheerajs2000/email-cleaner/README.md

 # Email Cleaner (IMAP)

-A Python script to delete emails from specific senders using IMAP and environment variables.
+A Python script to delete emails from specific domains using IMAP and environment variables.

 ## Setup